lindbrook/packageRank/README.md

 ```

 If you use `fetchLog()`, the log file, which can be upwards of 50 MB,
-will be downloaded every time you call the function.
-If you use
+will be downloaded each time you call the function.
+But if you use
-`mfetchLog()`, logs are intelligently cached; those that have already
+`mfetchLog()`, the logs are intelligently cached; those that have
-been downloaded, in your current R session, will not be downloaded
+already been downloaded, in your current R session, will not be
-again.
+downloaded again.